montehurd/mediawiki-quickstart/README.md

 `use_skin` fetches and switches to a skin and refreshes the browser to show the skin in use

-it's safe to call more than once for a given skin, so you can use it to quickly toggle between skins
+It's safe to call more than once for a given skin, so you can use it to quickly toggle between skins

 - Vector skin:
     ```bash